Panel discussion

 panel discussion

 What does it mean for LGBTQI+ authors who are open about their identity in their writing to publish in Southeast Asia?
-The authors Marylyn Tan from Singapore and Norman Erikson Pasaribu from Indonesia discuss the respective regional contexts of queerness in Southeast Asia with the political scientist Khoo Ying Hooi from Malaysia: How do activists and authors organize themselves in the often very restrictive discourse contexts?
+Together with the author Marylyn Tan from Singapore and the political scientist Khoo Ying Hooi from Malaysia we discuss the respective regional contexts of queerness in Southeast Asia: How do activists and authors organize themselves in the often very restrictive discourse contexts?
 And how do they seek to express themselves in their writing and engage in political resistance?

 is a poet and artist.
 She was the first woman to be awarded the Singapore Literature Prize for English Poetry for her poetry collection "Gaze Back" [2018], which explores queerness and corporeality.